cxueminc/Academic-Projects/SC3010 Computer Security/README.md

+# SC3010 Computer Security Project

-# Mirai Botnet & Emotet Trojan Analysis
+## Group Project: Mirai Botnet & Emotet Trojan Analysis

 - Researched the attack lifecycle of Mirai (IoT botnet) and Emotet (banking Trojan), including infection, command-and-control, and impact
 - Conducted network simulation and source code analysis to demonstrate vulnerabilities such as weak credentials and malicious macros